University of Nebraska–Lincoln Scholarships | Automatic, Competitive & Hidden Awards

 Verified from University of Nebraska–Lincoln Admissions & Financial Aid (2025–26).

-The University of Nebraska–Lincoln is one of the Midwest’s best financial values—especially for strong students in nearby states.
-With automatic merit awards and MSEP reciprocity, many out-of-state families pay close to in-state rates.
+The University of Nebraska–Lincoln is one of the Midwest’s best values—especially for students from neighboring states.
+Automatic merit awards and MSEP reciprocity help most families pay close to in-state rates.

-From the Husker Scholarships for solid GPAs to the full-tuition Regents Scholarship for top applicants, Nebraska makes it easy to predict what your family will actually pay.
-Add in low housing costs and dependable renewability, and UNL can be a serious contender in any Big Ten comparison.
+From the Husker Scholarships to the full-tuition Regents and President’s Awards, Nebraska makes it easy to see your true net cost before you apply.
+Low housing costs and dependable renewability make UNL a serious Big Ten value for cost-conscious families.

 FAQ